- FROM BIOETHICS BRIEFINGS

 Spring in America brings flowers, sweet warm breezes, and the thwack of a bat striking a baseball.
-But swings that would once have resulted in a fly ball to the warning track may now, with chemical assistance, deposit the ball in the bleachers.
 The Mitchell Report, an early Christmas present to baseball fans released in December 2007, confirmed that a number of Major League players have used performance-enhancing drugs.
+Swings that would once have resulted in a fly ball to the warning track may now, with chemical assistance, deposit the ball in the bleachers.

 Athletes using drugs to boost performance is hardly news.
 Anabolic steroids and stimulants have plagued the Olympics for decades.
 Professional cycling—including its premier event, the Tour de France—nearly collapsed over reports that drug use was widespread.
-The 2006 victor, American Floyd Landis had his title stripped because of evidence that his testosterone levels were abnormally high, an indication that he may have boosted them with injections or patches.
+Lance Armstrong, who won the Tour de France seven times, was exposed as a cheat and a bully.

-An intriguing split has emerged in the public reaction to baseball’s drug problem.
-For some, there’s not much to think about: the rules forbid performance-enhancing drugs; breaking the rules is cheating; cheating is wrong—end of story.
+An intriguing split has emerged in the public reaction to the use of performance-enhancing drugs in sport.
+For some, there’s not much to think about: the rules forbid anabolic steroids and other drugs; breaking the rules is cheating; cheating is wrong—end of story.

 Others are not so sure.
 They raise a variety of objections.
 Some claim that athletes are just giving people what they want: fans enjoy home runs, athletes who take drugs such as anabolic steroids hit more home runs, what’s all the fuss?
 Of course the fans in the Roman Coliseum may have loved to see lions tearing the arms off Christians or gladiators hacking each other to death.
 So “what the fans desire” is not an ethically robust defense.